checkhim/php-sdk/README.md

 # CheckHim PHP SDK

-SDK oficial para integração com a API CheckHim (https://checkhim.tech) para verificação de números ativos.
+Official SDK for integrating with the CheckHim API (https://checkhim.tech) to verify if a phone number is active.

-## Instalação
+## Installation

 Via Composer: